Short-term risks

 The most significant risks related to Componenta’s business operations are risks associated with the operating environment (competitive situation, prices, commodities and the environment), risks related to business operations (customers, suppliers, productivity, production processes, labour market disruptions, contracts, product liability, personnel and information security) and financing risks (availability, liquidity, currency, interest rate and credit).

-The availability of certain raw materials such as recycled steel, pig iron, structural steel, aluminium and energy at competitive prices, as well as the uninterrupted supply of energy, is essential for the Group’s business operations.
-The average market prices of electricity remained at a fairly high level during the review period, and daily and hourly price fluctuations were very high.
-Because of the geopolitical situation, the availability of raw materials and other materials continues to involve uncertainties in Componenta’s operational activities.
+Because of increased geopolitical tensions, the availability of raw materials and other materials continues to involve uncertainties in Componenta’s operational activities.
 In addition, global challenges with the availability of certain components for customers may lead to production disruptions in our end customers’ plants and thereby affect Componenta’s sales volumes in the short term.

 To ensure the availability of raw materials and other materials, Componenta actively engages in discussions with its suppliers, continuously updates its needs forecast and optimises its inventory levels to meet longer-term demand, closely monitors the situation of its suppliers and market changes, and responds to these changes as necessary.